anuchak/Research-Journal/Nov-2022/16th/TigerGraph.md

 ## Edge and Weight

 Supports unweighted and weighted (all weight types).
-Uses Bellman-Ford algorithm internally (they have mentioned that Dijkstra is not used because it cannot be parallelized).
+Uses Bellman-Ford algorithm internally (From the docs: `Dijsktra’s algorithm is designed for serial computation and cannot work with GSQL’s parallel processing`).
 _No_ facility to define it _on the fly_, the weight attribute has to be specified from a property of the edge.

 ## Algorithms supported

 Bellman Ford (parallelized) and Bidirectional BFS (unweighted).
 The APSP is just calling SPSP for all vertices.
+If there are multiple short paths between same source and target, only 1 of them is being returned.

 ## Query type allowed (sssd, ssad, etc.)

-single source-all targets, all sources-all targets, arbitrary target nodes is not supported
+single source-all targets, all sources-all targets, arbitrary node and edge is supported

 ## Return type (`Path` or `Double`)